Mineral del Monte

-Mineral del Monte, commonly called Real del Monte (/es/) or El Real, is a small mining town, and one of the 84 municipalities of Hidalgo, in the State of Hidalgo in east-central Mexico.
+Mineral del Monte, commonly called Real del Monte (/es/) or El Real, or "Moon an Menydh" in Cornish is a small mining town, and one of the 84 municipalities of Hidalgo, in the State of Hidalgo in east-central Mexico.

 It is located at an altitude of 2700 m on a mountain pass, it is the highest town in Hidalgo.
 As of 2020, the municipality had a total population of 14,324 — with Mauricio Rodriguez Téllez as head of the municipal council.

 Etymology

-Mineral Del Monte was originally known as "Magosti" by native Otomi amerindians.
+Mineral Del Monte was originally known as "Magotsi" by native Otomi amerindians.
 The name is a compound noun of "Ma" and "Gohtsi", roughly translating to "high pass"; e.g. the site of the mountain pass between Huasteca (to the east) and territories of the Otomi state of Metztitlan (to the north), and city of Tenochtitlán (Mexico City) in the west.
 This historic road was first seized by the Spanish in colonisation that followed the defeat of the Aztec Empire in 1519 and renamed "Real del Monte"; from the Spanish "real" meaning "kingly/royal" and "monte" for mountain.
 The vernacular usage of the original Otomi "Magosti" continued and eventually transmuted to "El Hiloche", this name survives but is now only applied to the forest to the west of the town.